Florence downgraded to tropical storm after first deaths reported in North Carolina

 "On the forecast track, the center of Florence will move farther inland across extreme southeastern North Carolina this evening, and across extreme eastern South Carolina tonight and Saturday," the NHC said.
 "Florence will then move generally northward across the western Carolinas and the central Appalachian Mountains early next week."

+As the storm travels inland, "significant weakening" is expected through to early next week, the NHC said.

-The victims were a mother and infant, police said on Twitter.
+The storm's first fatalities were a mother and infant, police said on Twitter.
 The father sustained injuries and was transported to New Hanover Regional Medical Center in Wilmington for medical care.

 Earlier Friday, the Wilmington Police tweeted that they were responding.